Irrational-Encoding-Wizardry/guide.encode.moe/encoding/video-artifacts.md

 [![field-noise.jpg](images/3cnvimage103.png)](https://diff.pics/84URvW5IYSdO/1)

 ### Underflow/Overflow

-While almost all of the anime produced use the YUV 8-bit limited range (Y: \[16,235\], UV: \[16,240\]), we occasionally find some of them having the "limited range" flag while containing full range content.
+While most of the anime produced use the YUV 8-bit limited range[^4], we occasionally find some videos having the "limited range" flag set while containing full range content.
 This often results in oversaturated colors and weird brightness.
 Thus, it is strongly recommended to check the brightness levels with `hist.Levels()`.

 [![Example of underflow (click for comparison)](images/underflow.jpg)](https://slowpics.org/comparison/f125e799-fdff-4c4c-8c9d-707af021bd88)